 Elk calves arrive a little later in the season, in May and June.
 The spotted youngsters have very little scent at birth, and therefore spend most of their time bedded down, fiercely protected by their mothers.
+Visitors have been injured by mothers, so it's extremely important to be aware of your surroundings and stay the recommended distance of atleast 25 yards from calves.
 You can find them in the Mammoth area, along the Northern Range, right in town in Gardiner, Montana, and in Paradise Valley just north of Gardiner.

 Pronghorn fawns arrive on the scene in May or June—usually as a set of twins.
 As natural sprinters, baby pronghorn can walk within 30 minutes of birth and can outrun a human within a couple days.
 Keep an eye out for pronghorn nursery herds—a group of several females and their youngsters—in the Lamar Valley and near the North Entrance in Gardiner, Montana.